OSGeo/PROJ/docs/source/development/quickstart.rst

   :lines: 50-52
   :dedent: 4

-PROJ.4 uses it's own data structures for handling coordinates.
+PROJ uses it's own data structures for handling coordinates.
 Here we use a ``PJ_COORD`` which is easily assigned with the function ``proj_coord``.
 Note that the input values are converted to radians with ``proj_torad``.
-This is necessary since PROJ.4 is using radians internally.
+This is necessary since PROJ is using radians internally.
 See :doc:`transformations` for further details.

 .. literalinclude:: ../../../examples/pj_obs_api_mini_demo.c